 The government launched a new Green Homes Grant scheme in September 2020.
-Through the scheme homeowners and private or social landlords in England will be able to apply for vouchers to pay for green improvements.
-This government grant covers two-thirds of the cost up to £5,000 per household.
-With government grants covering two-thirds or more of the cost and the homeowner or landlord contributing the remainder.
-For owner-occupier and park home households on low incomes, the scheme will fully fund energy efficiency measures of up to £10,000 per household.
-Additional information has been released on the scheme, including further details on measures available and eligibility criteria, we have summarised this information below.
-In these webinars we will talk through what we know about measures available, eligibility criteria, approved tradespeople, how to apply and the most frequently asked questions.
-We will also explain the services we offer and any support we may be able to provide households looking to apply for this scheme.
+Through the scheme homeowners and private or social landlords in England can apply for vouchers to pay for green improvements.
+This government grant covers two-thirds of the cost up to £5,000 per household and the homeowner or landlord contributes the remainder.
+For owner-occupier and park home households on low incomes, the scheme can fully fund energy efficiency measures of up to £10,000 per household.

+We have been running Green Homes Grant webinars to share more information about the scheme and answer questions.
+In these webinars we talk through what we know about measures available, eligibility criteria, approved tradespeople, how to apply and the most frequently asked questions.
+We also explain the services we offer and any support we may be able to provide households looking to apply for this scheme.
 Find a recording of our latest webinar on YouTube.

 For the general scheme these properties are eligible: